 Consider joining us.
 We'd love to have you shape our ongoing history.

-See the online Annotated Prairie Chronology for more insight into our history.
-The entire History book set can be viewed electronically on the Prairie website, Archives section.
-The hardcopy history book set is available for \$25 and is given free to new members.
+See the online Annotated Prairie Chronology for more insight into our history and History book set for a description of the history books and how to order them.